-If you are injured on the job, regardless of how small it may seem to you, report it to your "Company Nurse," Principal and Risk Management.
+If you are injured on the job, regardless of how small it may seem to you, report it to your Principal and Risk Management.

 Hazards resulting from broken equipment or other unusual building conditions should be reported to the proper authority at once.
-Some of the common hazards that may exist are listed below with suggested corrections:
+Some common hazards that may exist are listed below with suggested corrections:

-Dangerous Conditions Suggested Correction Broken furniture Remove it from service.
-Slippery floors Remove cause (grease, water, etc.) Nails Remove or drive them in.
-Broken windows Remove fragments with pliers, use cardboard to cover the hole, and ask the head custodian or building principal to submit a work order.
+Dangerous Conditions Suggested Correction

+Broken furniture Remove it from service.

+Slippery floors Remove cause (grease, water, etc.)

+Nails Remove or drive them in.

+Broken windows Ask the head custodian or building principal to

+submit a work order.

 Obstructions in corridors Remove all obstructions.
-Keep hall and corridors or hallways clear.
-Do not leave equipment where it creates a hazard.
+Keep corridors or

+hallways clear.
+Do not leave equipment and/or

+furniture where it creates a hazard.

 Moving heavy equipment Use a dolly and assistance.

-Broken glass and debris on Remove immediately. lawn Entries and exits blocked Remove obstacle.
+Broken glass and debris on Remove immediately.

+lawn

+Entries and exits blocked Remove obstacle.

 Loose desks Tighten bolts or screws.
-Splintered floors, wall, desk, Remove splinters. etc Bare or defective wiring Turn off switch and report at once to M&O Oily rags or paper Place in fireproof containers.
-Leaky gas connection Report to M&O Dispatch at once.
+Splintered floors, wall, desk, Remove splinters. etc. Bare or defective wiring Turn off switch and report at once to M&O Leaky gas connection Report to M&O Dispatch at once.
 Standing on chairs Do not stand on furniture.
-Use step-ladder of proper size.
+Use stepladder of proper size.
 "Sharps" (ex.
 Hypodermic Use appropriate PPE.
 If you do not have proper needles) equipment, contact M&O.

 Improper carrying and lifting causes many accidents; in custodial work, you are constantly lifting, pushing, carrying.
 If not properly done, strained muscles will result.

 The following are some tips: